 Over the next several years, Buffy makes various attempts to bridge the demon and human worlds of Sunnydale, with varying degrees of success.

 In England, a compromise is finally reached among the Council factions: If a Slayer reaches the age of twenty-one, she will be allowed to retire, become a trainer, and marry and/or have children if she desires.
-Slayers will be strongly encouraged to choose their partners from among suitable candidates within the organization, of course.
-However, as there is a chance that any given Slayer may die childless in the line of duty before reaching that age, each Slayer will donate eggs each year, to be artificially inseminated and gestated by a well-paid host mother.
-Any resulting children would be considered that Slayer's 'replacement' and would be raised and educated at the Council's expense.
+Slayers will be strongly encouraged to choose their partners from among suitable candidates within the organization, of course, and any female children she has will be turned over to the Council's training program.
+However, as there is a good chance that any given Slayer may die childless in the line of duty before reaching that age, each Slayer will donate eggs each year, to be artificially inseminated and gestated by a well-paid host mother.
+Any resulting female children would be considered that Slayer's 'replacement' and would be raised and educated at the Council's expense.

 No one is completely happy with this.
-The oldest of the four Slayers in the Council's employ at this point is seventeen; the youngest fourteen.
-Two survive to 'retirement age,' but over the next five years, several dozen young Slayers are created in vitro, brought to term and placed in Council foster care - considerably more than the replacement rate requires.
-(N.b. although all the Slayers are capable of having male offspring with Slayer potential, the Council does not realize this, and so they don't bother bringing any male embryos to term.)
+The oldest of the Slayers in the Council's employ at this point is seventeen; the youngest fourteen.
+Over the next five years, several dozen young Slayers are created in vitro, brought to term and placed in Council foster care.
+(N.b. although all the Slayers are capable of having male offspring which carry the genes for Slayerness and could potentially have Slayer daughters, the Council does not yet realize this, and so they don't bother bringing any male embryos to term.)

 Dawn goes to college at the University of Los Angeles; she occasionally helps Angel Investigations out with translations, or with her ability to be a walking dimensional hot spot.
 She has a series of boyfriends in college, most of them human, but gradually strikes up a more-than-friendship with Charles Gunn.